lamjylam/github-learning/README.md

 # github-learning
-Tips for using GitHub for organizing research
+Tips for using GitHub for organizing research<br>
+Thank you to YorkU for providing a workshop on this! https://yorkulibraries-ds.github.io/carpentries-rr-vc/

 ## About me
 <b>Name:</b> Janice Lam